-You also do not need to report the following deductible gifts made to charities.
+You also do not need to report the following deductible gifts made to charities:

-- Your entire interest in property, if no other interest has been transferred for less than adequate consideration or for other than a charitable use. - A qualified conservation contribution that is a restriction (granted forever) on the use of real property.
+- Your entire interest in property, if no other interest has been transferred for less than adequate consideration or for other than a charitable use; or - A qualified conservation contribution that is a restriction (granted forever) on the use of real property.

 More information.
-If you need to file a gift tax return, you should get Form 709 and its instructions or Form 709-A.
+If you need to file a gift tax return, you should see Form 709 and its instructions.